auremoser/gitexquis/README.md

 gitexquis
 =========

-exquisite corpse for octocat animations
+Exquisite corpse for octocat animations esquisse : sketch in french exquis : exquisite, beautiful, lovely in french

 This repo is a collaborative animation tool to design new costumes for octocat in the spirit of version control.
 There are a lot of these [octocat designs](http://octodex.github.com/).
 What if you could create a series of octocat costume proposals via composites of component illustrations from 3 users (VCS #rahrahrah)?